Meet the former Love Island contestants returning for All Stars

 The show begins on Monday 15 January, with Maya Jama back for hosting duties as this returning batch of islanders attempt to find love among a pool of former contestants.

-With the cast list being announced on Monday (8 January), you can meet the stars of Love Island: All Stars as they’re announced below...
+With the cast list announced on Monday (8 January), you can meet the stars of Love Island: All Stars below...

 Georgia Harrison (series three)